 To be eligible for the MSc Economics you need a strong grounding in Economics at the undergraduate level.
 Students who have high grades (a very high 2:1 or first) in mathematics, statistics, actuarial science or other mathematics disciplines will also be considered.

-A successful application requires high grades (at least a 2:1) in university-level courses that cover most of the following:
+A successful application requires high grades (usually a strong 2:1) in university-level courses that cover most of the following:

 If you contact us for informal feedback about your eligibility we will expect you to show us that you have covered the topics above.

-On some occasions, depending on your previous study, if an offer is made to you, we may ask you to undertake a graduate admissions test (Such as GRE or GMAT), and we will ask you to attain a specific grade on one of these tests as a condition of entry.
+You can apply without having a graduate admissions exam result (GRE or GMAT).
+Your application, however, may be substantially stronger if you do include such a result.
 Most important to us is that you have good quantitative knowledge and skills.
 In general, we look for a quantitative reasoning result in the top 20th percentile.

 Certain applicants who require additional preparation will be given an offer that is conditional on first attending and attaining the required grade in the SGPE Summer School in the weeks before the programme begins.

 A 2:1 degree is roughly the equivalent to a B+, but this varies from country to country.